Introduction

 This process, called feature engineering, involves the following steps:

-• Feature selection (selecting the most useful features to train on amoing existing features)
+• Feature selection (selecting the most useful features to train on among existing features)

 • Feature extraction (combining existing features to produce a more useful one)